betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Belonging

 - Join the collective consciousness of the tree planting and reforestation communities.
-- See if you want to belong to the tree planter community .
+- See if you want to belong to the tree Planter community .
 - Belong to the group ExperiencedPlanters or even ElitePlanters.

 ---